enterstudio/mq-trigger-monitor-windows/README.md

 This was originally released as SupportPac MA7K.

 This repository and this code are in maintenance mode.
-Any contributions are welcome, but as of the original issue date, no further builds or enhancements will be supplied by the original author or maintainers.
+Any contributions are welcome, but as of the original repository creation date in 2014 no further builds or enhancements will be supplied by the original author or maintainers.

 Possible Uses
 =============